Interested in Volunteering as a Team Official with LMHA?

 If you have never played minor hockey or been a team official before, you will likely not have your own HCR profile.
-Please do not register for courses under your players name but rather email the Registrar with your full name, date of birth, mailing address, contact number and email address and we will set this up BEFORE you begin your certifications.
+Please do not register for courses under your players name but rather email the Administrator with your full name, date of birth, mailing address, contact number and email address and we will set this up BEFORE you begin your certifications.
 Your profile will be created and then you will be provided with your HCR number to move forward with your certifications.

 Are you a NEW or TRANSFERRING LMHA team official and do not have a Hockey Canada profile in LMHA's HCR?